Financial-Times/dotcom-reliability-kit/packages/client-metrics-web/README.md

 new MetricsClient({ systemCode: 'my-system' });
 ```

-The system code has to be a combinaison of alphanumerical characters, possibly separated by hyphens.
+The system code has to be a combination of alphanumerical characters, possibly separated by hyphens.

 > [!IMPORTANT]
 >  If the systemCode is not set properly, the client will fail to be constructed and it will not be possible to send any events.
 Attempting to use `recordEvent` will fail and log a warning `Client not initialised properly, cannot record an event.`